yevgenybulochnik/yevgenybulochnik.github.io/src/content/collections/projects/2020-10-27-medimap-lite.md

 ---
 title: Medimap Lite
 slug: medimap-lite
 desc: Lite version of a fullstack project to visualize medicare costing data for various HCPCS Codes.
-Data for Oregon is embedded in the js bundle.
+Data for Oregon is embedded in the javascript bundle.
 published: 10-27-2020
 tags:
     - React